ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 <a href="/images/cps1970_after_fix_dwarf_gcc53.svg"><img   src="/images/cps1970_after_fix_dwarf_gcc53.svg" alt="Graph of DCP processing CPS 1970 data after the fix" width="800" height="600" /></a>

 Not bad for a few minutes of investigation.
-The entire hasVariable stack has collapsed to where you can barely see it anymore, and overall the new version of DCP with this improvement runs several times faster on the CPS data.
+The entire hasVariable stack has collapsed to where you can barely see it anymore, it's a pixel or two wide over towards the left side of the graph.

+More importantly, overall the new version of DCP with this improvement runs several times faster on the CPS data.
+This one quick fix provided something like a 5x speedup.

 Of course code optimization is iterative, and the flame graph now suggests other areas that might be ripe for optimization.
 Just remember to balance the cost of run time with the cost of premature optimization.
-CPS is now running acceptably fast enough for us so we're happy for now!
+CPS data is now running acceptably fast enough for us so we're happy for now!

 ### Making Flame Graphs on Linux Using GCC